-Automation can free up your time like nothing else can.
+Automation can free up your time as nothing else can.
 From lead lists that generate themselves to automated abandoned cart emails, you can use automation to make nearly any process more efficient.

 In this article, we’re taking a closer look at ecommerce automation and why it’s important.
-We’re also sharing our top three tips for automating your ecommerce business so you can get started right away.
+We’re also sharing our top three tips for automating your ecommerce business so you can get started immediately.